basvandervlies/cf_surfsara_lib/README.md

 used in production at SURF.

-To enable the service on your system use `def.scl_services_enabled` method in def.cf/def.json for both installations method
+To enable the service on your system use `def.scl_services_enabled` method in def.cf/def.json for both installations method.

 ###  scl\_services\_enabled run method

 This is the preferred method for MPF and your own framework.
-With this method you can contol which services are run and which files are included, eg: def.json
+With this method you can control which services are run and which files are included, e.g.: def.json
 ```
 "vars": {
     "scl_services_enabled": [